OpenBAS-Platform/docker/README.md

 $ sudo docker stack deploy --compose-file docker-compose.yml openex
 ```

-You can now go to [http://localhost:8080](http://localhost:8080/) and log in with the credentials configured in your environment variables.
+You can now go to [http://localhost:8080](http://localhost:8080/) and log in with the default credentials:

+- Login: admin@openex.io
+- Password: admin

 ## Update